 With the right recovery curriculum, you can live a life free of opiates.

-One of the fundamental issues with trying to end a drug addiction is the withdrawal symptoms, which are often enough to deter individuals from seeking treatment.
+One of the fundamental issues with trying to end drug addiction is the withdrawal symptoms.
+Those symptoms are often enough to deter individuals from seeking treatment.
 At Cedars, our drug addiction treatment includes medically monitored detox by addiction medicine physicians and specialists to provide the most comfortable transition during the early stages in recovery.
-Our team of doctors and nurses, along with our knowledgeable support staff, work diligently to facilitate a safe detox with proper monitoring, allowing for smooth transition into our full treatment program when it is most suitable for the patient.
+Our team of doctors and nurses, along with our knowledgeable support staff, work diligently to facilitate a safe detox with proper monitoring, allowing for a smooth transition into our full treatment program when it is most suitable for the patient.